totem-tech/documentation/information/issuance/free-allocations.md

 # Free allocations of TOTEM network tokens:

-### All available coins not already allocated to _users_ in the Meccano Testnet and not accidentally burnt in the development process will be re-assigned to the Live Accounting Association address.
+### All available coins not already allocated to _users_ in the Meccano Testnet and not accidentally burnt in the development process will be re-assigned to the Network Treasury address.
 This includes all founder allocations that were made at the genesis block.

 > In other words the Founders will give up their allocations on the TestNet in order not to skew allocations on the KAPEX Parachain.

-* The Live Accounting Association will make adjustments to existing users’ balances in the TestNet which will be carried over to KAPEX Parachain:
+* The Project Team will make adjustments to existing users’ balances in the TestNet which will be carried over to KAPEX Parachain:

     * Current users of Totem are already in posession of tokens from the faucet (circa $0.17) will receive a bonus of the equivalent of $25.
 [Done!]

-* The Live Accounting Association address will provide funds to the faucet.
+* The Network Treasury address will provide funds to the faucet.

     * New users will receive a faucet allocation of the equivalent of $5 [Done!]